ohlai/Dr.Deez/README.md

 # Dr.Deez
-A discord bot full of deez replys.
+A discord bot full of deez replies.